wagerfield/onno/docs/api.md

 <Text ff="Lobster" fw="300" fs="24px" />
 ```

 The example above composes the `fontFamily`, `fontWeight` and `fontSize` render functions into a single `fontSet` render function.
-It is recommended that you follow the naming convention of appending `Set` to your composed functions.
+It is recommended that you follow the naming convention of appending `Set` to your _composed_ functions to help distinguish them from _standard_ render functions.

 Render functions can be passed to `compose` as an array _or_ list of arguments: